Howard McMinn Manzanita

 Western Red Cedar: Deer resistant but little ones have been vulnerable to drought.
 May not be resilient in a warming, drying climate.

 Vine maple: Beautiful but neither drought tolerant nor deer resistant.
+Might still be worth it--nice mid-sized tree, and a native alternative to Japanese maples with equal fall color.

 Camas: Spring-flowering bulbs work well with our rainfall patterns, and ours have come up and bloomed in spring, but they are then devoured by deer.